Romain-P/Guinness-Bot/README.md

 ### Delayed writes

-It is also possible to delay some packets, still without any effort
+It is also possible to delay some packets, still without any effort.
+The stream api is non-blocking.
+So calling any function won't block the current thread.

 ```
 ctx.upstream().post("AxK0000", 5.seconds, unwrapped = true) /* will be sent after 5 seconds **/